 Beyond my leadership role in FINCA International, I also serve on the boards of FINCA Impact Finance and two of its subsidiaries, FINCA Afghanistan and FINCA Pakistan, as well as FINCA Canada and FINCA UK, two independent but affiliated charitable organizations.
 In 2011, I helped champion the launch of the Partnership for Responsible Financial Inclusion (formerly the Microfinance CEO Working Group), a collaborative effort of leading international organizations advocating for responsible financial services and promoting financial inclusion around the world.
 I served as the organization’s Chair for seven years before stepping aside and assuming the role of Chair Emeritus.

 As a frequent keynote speaker on microfinance, social enterprise and impact investing, I’m passionate about inspiring the next generation of leaders who want to solve big problems like world poverty.
 My book, The Social Entrepreneur’s Handbook: How to Start, Build and Run a Business that Improves the World (McGraw-Hill, 2011), tells the story of how we built FINCA with practical advice for other entrepreneurs intent on creating large-scale, lasting social impact.
 I am also the presenter of The Social Enterprise Podcast, a monthly audio series that explores the ins and outs of social entrepreneurship.

-Prior to FINCA, I was the CEO of Rural Development Services, a consulting firm, and country program director of the AFL-CIO’s Labor Program in El Salvador.
-I served in the Peace Corps in Guatemala, where I made my first micro loans in the early 1970s.
+Prior to FINCA, I was the CEO of Rural Development Services, a consulting firm, and Country Program Director of the AFL-CIO’s Labor Program in El Salvador.
+I served in the Peace Corps in Guatemala, where I made my first microloans in the early 1970s.